LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 #.
 Iterate through the values of ``n`` and print a table,
    something like the following, with the number of seconds calculated.
-   Experiment and adjust the repetitions to get perceptable values.
+   Experiment and adjust the repetitions to get perceptible values.
    Our choice of 50 may not be appropriate with these ``n`` values.  ::

            n   rep   linear    binary    list     set